 Hydrocarbons

-Subgrade Improvement at Tampico International Airport, Tamaulipas, Mexico
+Subgrade Improvement – Tampico International Airport, Tamaulipas, Mexico

-Subgrade Improvement at Tampico International Airport, Tamaulipas, Mexico
+Subgrade Improvement – Tampico International Airport, Tamaulipas, Mexico

-In the construction project for the new Lucio Aldazábal Pauca Hospital, a foundation soil with low load-bearing capacity was identified, insufficient to withstand the new structural stresses.
+During the construction of the new Hospital Lucio Aldazábal Pauca, foundation soils with low bearing capacity were identified, insufficient to withstand new structural demands.

-As a solution, the foundation was reinforced by incorporating granular material with geosynthetics, using T-6 multiaxial rigid geogrids.
-This intervention increased the soil’s shear strength and achieved the required load-bearing capacity, ensuring a solid and reliable foundation for the hospital.
+As a solution, foundation reinforcement was carried out through the incorporation of granular material combined with geosynthetics, using T-6 rigid multiaxial geogrids.
+This intervention increased soil shear strength and achieved the required bearing capacity, ensuring a solid and reliable foundation for the hospital.

-Subgrade Improvement at Tampico International Airport, Tamaulipas, Mexico
+Subgrade Improvement – Tampico International Airport, Tamaulipas, Mexico

-In the Tampico International Airport improvement project in Tamaulipas, Mexico, soft soils with low undrained shear strength were identified.
+In the Tampico International Airport improvement project, soft soils with low undrained shear strength were identified.

-To address this geotechnical condition, a subgrade improvement system using geosynthetics was implemented, consisting of a nonwoven geotextile combined with a T-7 multiaxial geogrid.
-This solution reinforced the ground structure, increased its rigidity, and improved the performance of the airport infrastructure, ensuring a reliable and solid foundation.
+To address this condition, a subgrade improvement system using geosynthetics was implemented, consisting of nonwoven geotextile combined with a T-7 multiaxial geogrid.

-In the construction project for the new Lucio Aldazábal Pauca Hospital, a foundation soil with low load-bearing capacity was identified, insufficient to withstand the new structural stresses.
+During the construction of the new Hospital Lucio Aldazábal Pauca, foundation soils with low bearing capacity were identified, insufficient to withstand new structural demands.

-As a solution, the foundation was reinforced by incorporating granular material with geosynthetics, using T-6 multiaxial rigid geogrids.
-This intervention increased the soil’s shear strength and achieved the required load-bearing capacity, ensuring a solid and reliable foundation for the hospital.
+As a solution, foundation reinforcement was carried out through the incorporation of granular material combined with geosynthetics, using T-6 rigid multiaxial geogrids.
+This intervention increased soil shear strength and achieved the required bearing capacity, ensuring a solid and reliable foundation for the hospital.

-Subgrade Improvement at Tampico International Airport, Tamaulipas, Mexico
+Subgrade Improvement – Tampico International Airport, Tamaulipas, Mexico

-In the Tampico International Airport improvement project in Tamaulipas, Mexico, soft soils with low undrained shear strength were identified.
+In the Tampico International Airport improvement project, soft soils with low undrained shear strength were identified.

-To address this geotechnical condition, a subgrade improvement system using geosynthetics was implemented, consisting of a nonwoven geotextile combined with a T-7 multiaxial geogrid.
-This solution reinforced the ground structure, increased its rigidity, and improved the performance of the airport infrastructure, ensuring a reliable and solid foundation.
+To address this condition, a subgrade improvement system using geosynthetics was implemented, consisting of nonwoven geotextile combined with a T-7 multiaxial geogrid.

 Need advice?